rixx/books.rixx.de/data/reviews/koushun-takami/battle-royale/index.md

   rating: 1
 ---

-Battle Royale basically was a badly written Hunger Games in a fictional contemporary totalitarian Asian state.
+Battle Royale is a badly written Hunger Games in a fictional contemporary totalitarian Asian state.
 The writing was truly bad, and the characters too.
-Truly do not recommend.
+Do not recommend.